The Bankrate promise

 *Premiums are average annual full coverage premiums for 40-year-olds

-Lower premium costs may be your top priority when choosing a new carrier, but other aspects are worth considering.
-Researching the financial strength of a company and customer service ratings gives another perspective about a company’s performance.
+Lower premium costs may be your top priority when choosing a new carrier, but other aspects may be worth considering.
+Researching financial strength ratings, customer service scores, coverage options and digital tools may provide another perspective on a company’s performance.

 Look for discounts

-Whether you switch to a new carrier or choose to stay with your current one, reviewing all available discounts is another way to save.
+Whether you switch to a new carrier or choose to stay with your current one, reviewing all available discounts may be another way to save.
 Most insurers offer a range of saving options, some of which you may not have qualified for when you first signed up for your policy.
-Discounts such as bundling with another policy, going paperless or setting up a new policy before your renewal date are simple ways to save.
+Discounts such as bundling with another policy, going paperless or setting up a new policy before your renewal date may be fairly simple ways to save.